omri440/CAE_project/README.md

 ## 🧪 How to Use

-1. Place all your CSV datasets in the current working directory
+1. Place all your CSV datasets in the current working directory ( csv files from car hacking data set)
 2. Run the notebook or convert to `.py`
 3. Check for generated `*.tfrecord` files
 4. Results will be printed in the final cell